jk1608/springboot/spring-boot-24-refresh/Readme.md

 *    Not sure whether it is a bug or intentional behaviour from Spring Boot 2.4.x

-*   To see the behaviour of Spring boot 2.1.x, please check out the branch 2.1.x and that has test case that will pass as the callback will always have reference to **application.properties** based property source

   * List of property source names obtained during app start up, and this list has application.properties: